 Pretty bland and generic, in my opinion.
 But it’s time to boot this sucker:

-As you can see, the game starts with a beautiful intro that introduces us to King Richard of Gladstone (voiced none other by Patrick Stewart) and to Scotia (the witch from the cover), who’ve discovered the Nether Mask, which enables her to assume every form and threatens to use it to destroy Richard.
+As you can see, the game starts with a beautiful intro that introduces us to King Richard of Gladstone (voiced none other by Patrick Stewart) and to Scotia (the witch from the cover), who has discovered the Nether Mask, which enables her to assume every form and threatens to use it to destroy Richard.
 For more background and lore, I recommend reading the manual or seeing the Lore of the Lands, a small animation also narrated by Patrick Stewart, available in the main menu.

 Then you have to choose between 4 characters to play as: Ak’Shel, a Dracoid specialised in magic; Michael, a strong human warrior; Kieran, a fast Huline (and the canon champion according to the sequel); and Conrad, an adaptable human.
 Don’t be fooled by the stats, Kieran might look the weakest, but he’s in fact the fastest attacker of the group and I recommend Conrad for beginners (he’s got the best stats overall).
 There are no classes to choose from and you can level up any character as you wish (more on this later)